JuanCanham/ec2dash/Readme.md

 CI/CD is done using github actions, to set this up

-1. Deploy `Make initial DOMAIN=ec2dash.juancanham.com`
+1. Deploy `Make initial DOMAIN=ec2dash.example.com`
-2. Create a key for the `DeploymentUser` that is created
+2. Create access keys for the `DeploymentUser` & `DiffStackUser` that are created
-3. Store the key as a [github actions secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
+3. Store the keys as [github actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets)
+  * The `DeploymentUser` should go in the `ec2dash.example.com` environment, it should be locked down to protected branches as it has write access
+  * The `DiffStackUser` should go in the `ec2dash.example.com-diff` environment, it doesn't need restricting as that allows changes-sets to be create on Pull Requests

-The CD role cannot deploy IAM changes by design, these must be deployed using a PR and an admin executing the resultant change set.
+The `DeploymentUser` role cannot deploy IAM changes by design, these must be deployed using a Pull Requests and an admin/authorized user executing the change set.

 Note that deploying the certificate